docker/docs/datacenter/ucp/2.2/guides/user/services/deploy-app-cli.md

 Docker UCP secures your Docker swarm with
 [role-based access control](../../access-control/index.md),
 so that only authorized users can deploy applications.
-To be able to run Docker commands on a swarm managed by UCP, you need to configure your Docker CLI client to authenticate to UCP using client certificates.
+To run Docker commands on a swarm managed by UCP, you need to configure your Docker CLI client to authenticate to UCP using client certificates.
 [Learn how to set your CLI to use client certificates](../access-ucp/cli-based-access.md).